 The Suits Index measures the fairness of a tax system by mathematically comparing the percentage of taxes paid and the percentage of total income received for each taxpayer.
 If each family paid the same percentage of income in tax, the Suits Index for that tax would be zero.
-When a tax code is upside down, asking more of those with the least, it's called "regressive." -The upside down taxes score less than zero on the Suits Index.
+When a tax code is upside down, asking more of those with the least, it's called "regressive" - the upside-down taxes score less than zero on the Suits Index.
 All major Texas taxes score lower than zero; each puts more responsibility on those with the least.
-The Texas state and local tax system is the third worst offender of the 50 states when it comes to putting more responsibility on those with the least
+The Texas state and local tax system is the second worst offender of the 50 states when it comes to putting more responsibility on those with the least.

-As shown in the table below, the regressivity of different taxes varies significantly.
-The oil production tax is actually the fairest tax paid by Texans, because it ranks closer to 0.
+As shown in the table below, the relative fairness of different taxes varies significantly.
+The oil production tax is actually the fairest major tax paid by Texans, because it ranks closest to 0.
 Meanwhile the gasoline and insurance premium taxes are the least fair.

 Тах Suits Index (from most fair to least fair)

-Oil Production Tax -0.029 (most fair)
+Oil production -0.043 (most fair)

+Natural gas production -0.061

-Franchise Tax -0.064
+Franchise -0.070

-School Property Tax -0.07

-Motor Vehicle Sales Tax -0.184
+School property -0.099

+Motor vehicle sales -0.203

-Sales Tax -0.242
+Sales -0.226

-Gasoline Tax -0.293
+Gasoline -0.278

-Insurance Premiums -0.304 (least fair)
+Insurance premium -0.294 (least fair)

 The table also demonstrates that the sales tax, which accounts for over half of all state tax revenue, is one of the most unfair taxes.
 The sales tax responsibility falls more on low-income families than on higher-income families since it is based on how much each family spends.
 Low-income families typically spend three-quarters of their income on goods subject to the sales tax.
 Middle-class families spend less than half of their income on items subject to sales tax.
 And the richest families spend one-quarter or less of their income on sales-taxable items.
 Exemptions for groceries, residential utilities (gas, electric, and water), and prescription and over-the-counter medicines reduce the unfairness of the sales tax somewhat.
-Taxing business and professional services primarily used by higher-income families, but not currently taxed, could also reduce the regressivity of the sales tax.
+Taxing business and professional services primarily used by higher-income families, but not currently taxed, could also improve the sales tax.

 The school property tax takes a more equitable percentage of income from families at every income level.
-This may be because families at most income levels spend similar percentages of family income on housing.
+This may be because families at most income levels spend similar percentages of their income on housing.
 In addition, business owners who generally make more income frequently bear the responsibility for business property taxes.

-The homestead exemption, which is currently \$25,000, and the over-65 tax freeze reduce school property taxes, particularly for lower-income homeowners.
+The homestead exemption, which is currently \$25,000, and the 65-and-over tax ceiling reduce school property taxes, particularly for lower-income homeowners.

 Another method of introducing consideration of a homeowner's ability to pay property taxes is a "circuitbreaker" program, which reduces property taxes that exceed a certain percentage of a taxpayer's income.
 Without a circuitbreaker, the property taxes owed on a home can rise, even when a homeowner's income does not.
 Circuitbreakers can be targeted to those taxpayers most responsible for property taxes, reducing their tax liability to a manageable level.
 Because of this careful focus, circuitbreaker programs cost much less than across-the-board rate reductions or increases in exemptions.
-(For more information on circuitbreakers, see Circuitbreakers: The Best Way to Control Property Taxes.